 Current regulations of the University and the city of Jena

-- Public ordinance mandates wearing qualified face masks while frequenting shops, using public transport facilities as well as at workplaces.
-Workplaces are exempt if they provide a minimum area of 110 sqft per employee, limit the number of people per room to no more than 5, and ensure that the minimum distance of 6 ft is observed at all times.
+- Public ordinance mandates wearing qualified face masks while frequenting shops and using public transport facilities.
+Workplaces are exempt if observation of 6 ft minimum distance is secured at all times.

 Current regulations at Helmholtz Institute Jena

 - The University of Jena as well as Helmholtz Institute Jena are returning from emergency operations under stringent safety precautions.
 Employees are required to wear qualified mouth and nose covers (medical or FFP2 masks) on the institute’s premises, including hallways, kitchens, offices and laboratories.